event4u-app/data-helpers/starlight/src/content/docs/getting-started/quick-start.md

 ---
 title: Quick Start
-description: Get started with Data Helpers in 5 minutes
+description: Get started with Data Helpers in 5 minutes - data mapping, DTOs and utilities
 ---

 Get up and running with Data Helpers in just a few minutes.
+This library provides **data mapping, type-safe DTOs and utility helpers** for common operations.

 ## Installation